 Try Merino wool…

 If you can’t or won’t do the above, you could invest in a woollen base layer.
-The garments made by the Kiwi company Icebreaker are all the rage and while they won’t keep you quite as dry as Capilene during heavy periods of exercise, they are made from a completely renewable resource, and they don’t smell nearly as bad.
+The garments made by the Kiwi company Icebreaker won’t keep you quite as dry as Capilene during heavy periods of exercise, they are made from a completely renewable resource, and they don’t smell nearly as bad.